SergioGasquez/awesome-electronic-engineering/README.md

 - [Reference Gerber Viewer](https://gerber.ucamco.com/) - Free and online Gerber viewer developed by Ucamco.
 - [Tracespace.io](http://viewer.tracespace.io/) - Online viewer that allows to seeing each layer isolated.

-## Embedded Systems   <a name="Embedded"></a>
-- [Interrupt](https://interrupt.memfault.com/blog/) - Blog from Memfault with lots of interesting embedded posts.
-- [Embedded Artistry](https://embeddedartistry.com/) - Website for embedded systems developers who are dedicated to excellence and continual improvement.
-- [Jay Carlson: So you want to build an embedded system?](https://jaycarlson.net/embedded-linux/) - Incredible post from Jay Carlson about embedded systems.
-- [Introduction to Embedded Linux: Buildroot, Yocto...](https://www.youtube.com/watch?v=9vsu67uMcko&list=PLEBQazB0HUyTpoJoZecRK6PpDG31Y7RPB&index=1) - YouTube playlist with that covers the basics of embedded systems.
 ## Forums <a name="Forums"></a>

 - [Electronics StackExchange.](https://electronics.stackexchange.com/) - Do you have any questions?
 98% it will be already solved in here.
 - [/r/AskElectronics/](https://www.reddit.com/r/AskElectronics/) - Feel free to ask any question, gentle people will try their best to help you.
 - [/r/ECE/](https://www.reddit.com/r/ECE/) - Discussion of all things related to electrical and computer engineering.